 - You could work towards becoming a specialist practitioner.
 This requires extra study and clinical practice.

-- To keep their registration with the General Optical Council optometrists must gain continuing education and training credits over a 3-year cycle.
+- Qualified optometrists must renew their registration with the General Optical Council every year.
+They do this by undertaking Continuing Education and Training (CET) over a 3-year cycle.

 - You might move into a senior post or into management.

 - You might specialise in a particular area such as work with partially sighted people.